SneakyBobito/face-doc/installation/generation.rst

 The hardest work when you use an orm is to prepare your models that you already have prepared in your database.

 Obviously Face is not an exception, you will have to map your model classes with your database.

-But we are aware that it is a repetitive work and we try to place a constant effort to avoid this work.
+We are aware that it is a repetitive work and that's why we try to place a constant effort to avoid this work.

-That's why Face offers a tool that will generate your models for you : `Face-Embryo`_.
+Actually Face offers a tool that will generate your models for you : `Face-Embryo`_.

-Embryo is a tool that will generate  some .php files for you.
-Face will use these php files.
+Embryo will generate  some .php files for you and Face will use these php files.
 In this way you can start a project even with a weak knowledge of Face.
 You just will have to know how to write queries.

 We really encourage you to use Embryo.
 It will help to start your projects faster.

-Note that for the moment Embryo only works with mysql.
+Note : for the moment Embryo only works with MySQL.

-If you are using one of our skeletons, embryo is already present into the skeleton and ready for use.
+Note 2 : If you are using one of our framework skeleton, embryo is already present into the skeleton and ready for use.
 Refer to the appropriate section

 Install Embryo
 -----------